 Step 3.
 Lipstick

-Lips should be matte red.
-There are a million shades of red out there.
-Most can be eliminated because they have some sparkle added to them.
-Going with a matte red will make all the difference in creating an authentic vintage look.
-I personally like L’Oreal Infallible Le Rouge Lipstick in “Target Red” that I found at … you guessed it: Target.
-I also really like Besame Red.
 You may have to try a few shades before you find the right red for your skin tone.
 Any matte red with a hint of orange or yellow will be the most authentic to the 1920s.
-For a daytime look, the red should be a bit more natural and for an evening look, deep red.
+For a daytime look, the red should be a bit lighter and for an evening look, a deep “flame” red.
+Avoid pink, metallic, purple, etc

 It is very useful to start with a lip pencil first to outline your lip shape and then blend the line down onto your lip.
 Top with the lipstick.
 If you have full lips, line your lips just on the inside edge and if you have thin lips line them just a hair on the outside.
 Always smudge the lines in towards the lips, otherwise the lip pencil line will be too harsh.

-Overdrawing the top lip points will make a “cupids bow.”
-The effect is to make you look young and childlike as possible.
-You can also play a little trick with your lipstick to enhance the cupid bow lip even more.
 “If you leave your upper lip free of red in the very center and arch the color on the curve of the lip on both sides of the center, you make your mouth look most temptingly soft and child-like.
 There is no means of counting the myriads of women who have practiced that trick since the world began.”
 The bottom lip if naturally thin can also be overdrawn for more plumpness.

 Step 4.
 Eye Makeup